txje/Unicycler/README.md

 <p align="center"><img src="misc/depth.png" alt="Plasmid depths"></p>

-In the above graph, the chromosome is at the top and there are two plasmids.
+In the above graph, the chromosome is at the top (you can only see part of it) and there are two plasmids.
 The plasmid on the left occurs in approximately 4 or 5 copies per cell.
 For the larger plasmid on the right, most cells probably had one copy but some had more.
 Since sequencing biases can affect read depth, these per cell counts should be interpreted loosely.

 ### Known contamination